iorsh/fontforge/doc/sphinx/ui/misc/xres.rst

    .. image:: /images/GComboBox.png

    Also called a "List Field"
 .. object:: Gdraw.GComboBoxMenu...
-Inherits from GComboBox (This is the box drawn around the GListMark in a ComboBox)
+Inherits from GComboBox (This is the box drawn around the GDListMark in a ComboBox)

    .. image:: /images/GComboBoxMenu.png
 .. object:: Gdraw.GNumericField...
 Inherits from GTextField